indimail/indimail-virtualdomains/.github/README-indimail.md

 In my opinion, using this scheme with TLS enabled connection is the most secure way to setup authentication.
 Your database is safe and by using TLS, you are safeguarded from [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and credentials getting leaked by [sniffing attacks](https://en.wikipedia.org/wiki/Sniffing_attack).

+**XOAUTH2** is similar to LOGIN and PLAIN authentication.
+The idea behind XOAUTH2 is like this.
+You create your own private database and store tokens for your users.
+Since this database is private, these tokens do not give you wide access to resources.
+Hence risk gets limited in case the token is compromised. indimail-mta has qmail-smtpd and qmail-remote supporting XOAUTH2.
+At the moment, XOAUTH2 support in qmail-smtpd uses the system passwd database for authentication.
+In future, a small checkpassword compatible program to authenticate against a private database will be developed.
+When client issues XOAUTH2 authentication, the private database will be checked instead of the system passwd database.
+With XOAUTH2 you will be exchanging tokens in the clear text, just like the PLAIN and LOGIN methods.

 The other method is to store passwords in clear text in the local database and setup any of the CRAM authentication methods explained later.
 When you setup CRAM, clear text passords are no long exchanged between the client and the server.
 Instead a server geneates a challenge.
 The client then responds with a response which can be correct only when the client has the knowledge of the user's password.
 So instead of exchanging clear text passwords, the client and the server exchange a challenge and a response to the challenge.
 This avoids the risk of sniffing the clear text password on the network.
 But this opens a huge risk of having each and every user's original password in the database.
 Someone steals the database, every user on the system gets compromised.
 My advice would be to stay away from all CRAM methods that require you to store the original password in the local database.
 The next chapter discusses this dangerous mechanism.

 ## Challenge Response Authentication Mechanisms